 We have seen the problems, heard the concerns of the community and we are committed to making improvements.
 Through the I-75/I-275 Interchange Scoping Study, we will identify and evaluate options to reduce congestion, improve travel safety and promote better connectivity in the interchange area and near vicinity.
-Our goal is to identify improvements by early 2020.
 We anticipate that improvements may be phased in, though specific timing will not be known until construction funding has been secured.

 Information about our progress will be posted on this website as it becomes available.
 Be sure to visit often to learn what’s new and to participate in the process.
 We look forward to hearing from you.

 The I-71/75 and I-275 interchange is critically important to flow of traffic throughout Northern Kentucky and the tri-state region.